gammasoft71/xtd/examples/xtd.tunit.examples/constraints/assert_that/README.md

     But was:  true
     Stack Trace: in |---OMITTED---|/assert_that.cpp:10 FAILED  unit_tests::test.test_case3 [< 1 ms]
-    Expected: No Exception to be thrown
+    Expected: not string starting with "Hello"
-    But was:  <std::range_error>
+    But was:  "Hello, Workd"
     Stack Trace: in |---OMITTED---|/assert_that.cpp:14

 Test results: